liip/djangocms-template/README.md

     pip install cookiecutter pip-tools
     cookiecutter gh:liip/djangocms-template

-Finally, run the following commands to get you project up and running:
+If you chose to use [Drifter](https://github.com/liip/drifter), run the following commands to get you project up and running:

     vagrant up
     vagrant ssh